Numigi/odoo-stock-addons/delivery_custom_notification/README.md

 4. The system automatically sends the notification email to:
    - The configured delivery contact (if set), OR
    - The main partner (fallback)
+5. **Email Traceability**: The sent email appears in the delivery order's Chatter (message history at the bottom of the form), allowing operations teams to verify the notification was sent and to whom

 ## Technical Details